jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 >
 > Long live Chile!
 Long live the people!
 Long live the workers!
 These are my last words, and I am certain that my sacrifice will not be in vain [...]

-Wikipedia's article on the [death of Salvador Allende](https://en.wikipedia.org/wiki/Death_of_Salvador_Allende) briefly explains the controversy and why Allende would be more inclined to kill himself instead of getting killed:

-> Isabel Allende Bussi, the daughter of Salvador Allende and a former member of the Senate of Chile, stated that the Allende family had long accepted that the former president shot himself.
-She told the BBC, "The report conclusions [that Allende died by suicide] are consistent with what we already believed.
-When faced with extreme circumstances, he made the decision of taking his own life, instead of being humiliated."
->
-> Carlos Altamirano, who was close to Allende, recalls that prior to the coup, Allende would have dismissed his suggestion to seek refuge in a loyalist regiment and fight back from there.
-In Altamirano's words Allende also rejected the option "to do as so many dictators and presidents of Latin America, that is to grab a briefcase full of money and take a plane out the country."
-Allende was an admirer of José Manuel Balmaceda, a Chilean president who died by suicide in face of his defeat in the Chilean Civil War of 1891.
-According to Altamirano, Allende was "obsessed with the attitude of Balmaceda."

-However, I think there are several reasons a lot of individuals found it easier to believe that Allende was murdered.
+There could be several reasons a lot of individuals found it easier to believe that Allende was killed.

 * The first people who announced that Allende had killed himself were the coup plotters.
 Why would Allende's supporters believe what their enemies were saying?
   * An actual exchange between Pinochet and Vice Admiral Patricio Carvajal during the coup - 05:19 onwards in this [video from Memoria Chilena](http://www.memoriachilena.gob.cl/archivos2/videos/MC0043416.mpg):
-    * Carvajal: [_in Spanish_] There is a communication from the infantry school staff who is already inside La Moneda, and due to the possibility of interception I will transmit it in English: [_in English, verbatim_] They say that Allende committed suicide and is dead now. [_in Spanish_] Tell me if you understood.
+    * > Carvajal: [_in Spanish_] There is a communication from the infantry school staff who is already inside La Moneda, and due to the possibility of interception I will transmit it in English: [_word-for-word_] They say that Allende committed suicide and is dead now. [_in Spanish_] Tell me if you understood.
-    * Pinochet: [_in Spanish_] Understood, perfectly understood.
+    * > Pinochet: [_in Spanish_] Understood, perfectly understood.
 * Suicide can be interpreted as an acceptance of defeat and is highly contradictory to Allende's announcement in his last speech that he would not resign.
 Supporters would rather believe that Allende fought until the end.
-* The exact method of Allende's suicide, which was only confirmed many years after the event, can come off as ridiculous or made-up to some individuals.
+* The exact method of Allende's suicide, at least according to the autopsies, can come off as ridiculous or made-up to some individuals.
   * Who else would shoot oneself with an AK-47?
 Which was held between the legs and under the chin?
 And which was a gift from none other than Fidel Castro of Cuba?
 This is too oddly specific.
-Allende being shot by enemies would be much easier to imagine, I suppose.
+Allende being shot by enemies would be much easier to imagine, perhaps.
 * Suicide is just taboo for some individuals, depending on their personal background.

-Anecdotal evidence supporting suicide only came about after 1990, and an autopsy in 2011 confirmed it.
+Anecdotal evidence supporting suicide only came about after the return of democracy in Chile, and an autopsy in 2011 sought to add further details onto it.
 Until then, Allende's supporters and others could only speculate about how he died, and the easiest reason was death in the hands of the enemies.

 Right now, does believing that Allende died in his own hands make someone anti-Allende and pro-coup?
-Not necessarily, according to some witnesses of his death:
+Not necessarily, according to [some witnesses to the death](https://en.wikipedia.org/wiki/Death_of_Salvador_Allende):

 > The other witnesses kept silent until after the restoration of democracy in Chile, as they believed (according to their own statements) that to corroborate the version of a suicide would in some measure downgrade Allende's sacrifice and lend support to the military regime.

-With that said, it would be interesting to know which places claim murder and if any place ever acknowledged Allende's conscious, free-willed decision on that fateful day.
-We can create a new column which classifies (in an admittedly subjective manner) each place's stance on Allende's death:

-* null  -   The place doesn't mention Allende's death
-* -1    -   Explicitly mentions that Allende was murdered
-* -0.5  -   Mentions Allende's death in a vague way, but suggests murder
-* 0     -   Mentions Allende's death, but suggests neither murder nor suicide
-* 0.5   -   Mentions Allende's death in a vague way, but suggests suicide
-* 1     -   Explicitly mentions that Allende died by suicide

-To make our lives easier, we can limit the scope of this column to rows in the main table with a populated `desc`.
-The full investigation will follow once I have full data, but for now here's an edited tweet from the current president of Chile.

 ![An edited screenshot of a tweet from Gabriel Boric, current president of Chile - edited text follows.](assets/GabrielBoric_a_estas_alturas.png)